f4nky/ch.bfh.ios.programming/README.md

 # ch.bfh.ios.programming
 Simple iOS swift application for educational purpose

+### Overview
+The app provides the possibility to log and monitor the member attendances for various events.

 ### Installation
 - clone project from github
 ```
 $ git clone https://github.com/f4nky/ch.bfh.ios.programming.git
 ```
-- Open project in XCode
+- Open project 'attendanceCheck' in XCode
 - Run project with iOS simulator

 Note: No need to install/configure the server.
-REST API can be accessed by a public Digital Ocean server (see chapter 'REST API').
+REST API can be accessed via a public Digital Ocean server (see chapter 'REST API').

 ### REST API
 #### Base URI